AbhinavA10/ML-courses/Data-Analysis/README.md

 Model:
-- thought of as a matematical equation used to predict a value, given one or more other values
+- thought of as a mathematical equation used to predict a value, given one or more other values
-- relating one or more independant variables to dependant variable
+- relating one or more independent variables to dependant variable
 - more relvant data ==> more accurate model

 - Regression ==> finding line of best fit

 ## Simple Linear Regression (SLR)
-- single independant variable
+- single independent variable
-- finding the cofficents `b0,b1` in `y=b0+b1*x`
+- finding the coefficients `b0,b1` in `y=b0+b1*x`
 - use training points to _fit_ a model, then use the model to _predict_ an estimate.
 - `y_hat` denotes an estimate